the-common/project-template/README.md

     + Permissions:
         - Change Repository permissions > Contents to `Read and write`.
         - Change Repository permissions > Workflows to `Read and write`.
-1. (OPTIONAL) Click the Generate token button at the bottom of the page to complete the personal access token generation.
+1. (IF NOT ALREADY DONE) Click the Generate token button at the bottom of the page to complete the personal access token generation.
-1. (OPTIONAL) Copy the generated personal access token in the Fine-grained personal access tokens page(it will only be shown once) and save it somewhere secure and persistent(like in your preferred password manager application).
+1. (IF NOT ALREADY DONE) Copy the generated personal access token in the Fine-grained personal access tokens page(it will only be shown once) and save it somewhere secure and persistent(like in your preferred password manager application).
 1. Create the GitHub mirror project.
 1. Copy the clone URL of the GitHub Git repository.
 1. In the Mirroring repositories section of the Settings > Repository page of the GitLab project, click the Add new button at the top right of the Mirrored repositories table.